Women in the House of Lords: Life peeresses

 Following a change to the law in 2014 to allow women to be ordained bishops, the Lords Spiritual (Women) Act 2015 was passed, which provides that whenever a vacancy arises among the Lords Spiritual during the ten years following the Act coming into force, the vacancy has to be filled by a woman, if one is eligible.
 This does not apply to the five bishops who sit by right (one of whom is female, as of 2020).

-In 2015, Rachel Treweek, Bishop of Gloucester, became the first woman to sit as a Lord Spiritual in the House of Lords due to the Act.
-As of 2020, five women bishops sit as Lord Spirituals in the House of Lords.
+In 2015, Rachel Treweek, Bishop of Gloucester, became the first woman to sit as a Lord Spiritual due to the Act.
+As of 2020, five women bishops sit as Lords Spiritual.